bioinformatics-ca/HTG_2021/Module6/Module6_lab.md

 ls ~/CourseData/HT_data/Module6/ecoli* | xargs -i ln -s {}
 ```

-If you run `ls` you should now be able to see three files of sequencing data.
+If you run `ls` you should now be able to see the three datasets.
+There are two files for the Illumina data as the two halves of the paired end reads are in separate files.

 ## E. coli Genome Assembly with Short Reads

-Now we'll assemble the E. coli 50x Illumina data using the [spades](http://bioinf.spbau.ru/spades) assembler.
+Now we'll assemble the E. coli Illumina data using the [spades](http://bioinf.spbau.ru/spades) assembler.
 Parameterizing a short read assembly can be tricky and tuning the parameters (for example the size of the *k*-mer used) is often quite time consuming.
 Thankfully, spades will automatically select values for its parameters, making it particularly easy to use.
 You can start spades with this command (it will take a few minutes to run):

 ```
-spades.py -o ecoli-illumina-50-spades/ -t 4 --12 ecoli.illumina.50x.fastq
+spades.py -o ecoli_illumina_spades/ -t 4 -1 ecoli_illumina_1.fastq -2 ecoli_illumina_2.fastq
 ```

-After the assembly completes, let's move the results to a new directory that we'll use to keep track of all of our assemblies:
+After the assembly completes, let's move the results to a new directory that we'll use to keep track of all of our assemblies

 ```
 mkdir -p assemblies
-cp ecoli-illumina-50-spades/contigs.fasta assemblies/ecoli.illumina.50x.spades-contigs.fasta
+cp ecoli_illumina_spades/contigs.fasta assemblies/ecoli_illumina_spades.fasta
 ```

 We can now start assessing the quality of our assembly.
 We typically measure the quality of an assembly using three factors: